kilpkonn/msc-thesis/main.typ

 As the point of FFI crates is to serve as a wrapper around C code so that other crates wouldn't have to we are not very concerned with the poor performance of term search in FFI crates.

 == Limitations of the methods
-In this section we highlight the main limitations of the evaluation methods we use.
+In this section we highlight #suggestion[the main limitations of the evaluation methods we use][some limitations of our evaluation].
-#todo("what to say here??")
+We point out that "holes filled" is too permissive metric and "syntactic matches" is too strict.
+#todo("Ideally we want something in between, but we don't have a way to measure it.")

 ==== Resynthesis
 Metric "holes filled" does not reflect the usability of the tool very well.